TCArknight/T2K4E/ReadMe.txt

 * Weapons now utilize the AmmoType.? tag to determine what kind of ammo it can load.
   - "Unloaded" appears in the Notes/Special entry for the weapon if no ammo is selected.
 * Ammo provides Damage, Crit and Blast values for weapon that is using it.
-* Ammo selection for weapon not based on what Ammunition items are in character's gear.
+* Ammo selection for weapon now based on what Ammunition items are in character's gear.
 * Gear not in a backpack displays on statblock

 New -